Homero Hidalgo: Goldmining

 Goldmining is a double media 2-D installation that combines the practice of smartphone photography and traditional painting; the project explores themes of vision in the digital age, reality, personality, and the poetics of the mundane.

-The installation consists of medium-sized paintings and small, printed photographs.
-The printed photographs are a selection of candid shots taken for painting references.
+The installation consists of medium-sized paintings and small photo prints.
+The printed photographs are a selection of candid shots taken as references for paintings.
 The lack of compositional finesse creates a blurring of the lines between the mediums of painting and photography.
 This juxtaposition is meant to create a sense of time-out, reflection, and meditation.
-The lifelong project is to always be “Goldmining” the visual field for moments of unexpected poetics, to then enhance and distill these passages in intimately painted works.
+The lifelong project is to always be “goldmining” the visual field for moments of unexpected visual poetry, to then enhance and distill these passages in intimately painted works.
 The paintings are concerned with the truth of mark-making, color composition, and proportional format.

-Hidalgo explores Painting’s unique textural properties and illusory characteristics of the figure- ground relationship.
+Hidalgo explores painting’s unique textural properties and illusory characteristics of the figure-ground relationship.
 His points of focus are color, material properties, and perception.
-In Hidalgo's works, form is made to circulate through systems and rules of picture-making that allow improvisation.
+In the artist's works, form is made to circulate through systems and rules of picture-making that allow improvisation.
 An example of one such system is his tracing of forms from movie projections onto canvases; the randomly traced lines creating all-over compositions that exchange present day notions (media consumption) with abstract expressionism, textile pattern design, geometry, optical illusions, and nature.
-“Goldmining” through endless smartphone photos for poetics is another such picture making system.
+“Goldmining” through endless smartphone photos for visual poetry is another such picture making system.

 Monday: 10:00AM – 8:00PM